zzsusan/2022Spring_Projects/README.md

 	② **Move** an existing opened animal piece to an empty position or eat the opponent’s animal based on the level of the animal(eat strategy).
 2. Decide the winner:  If one player has lost all the chess, and the other has not, the player who first loses all the animal chess will lose.
 However, if there are 2 players on the board who may let the game get stuck into an endless loop, we will define the largest loop number to stop the game.

-### The level of animal(eat strategy)
+### Levels of animals (food chain)

-1. Elephant > Lion > Tiger > Leopard > Dog > Woof > Cat > Rat > Elephant
+1. In our game, Elephant > Lion > Tiger > Leopard > Dog > Woof > Cat > Rat.
 (1) The higher level animals can eat his next level animals.
 For example, Elephant can eat Lion, Lion can eat Tiger.
-(2) The Rat can eat the Elephant as a food circle.
+(2) However, Rat can kill Elephant as a special case.

 ![image-20220429201147880](https://github.com/zzsusan/2022Spring_Projects/blob/main/image-20220429201147880.png)

-2. For those same animals, they will disappear together if one player chose to eat his opponent.
+2. If two same animals meet, they will disappear together.
 (1) A moving example: In the following case, the red Tiger will eat the blue Tiger, and they will disappear together.
 And finally, the red player will win because he is the last chess owner.

 ![image-20220429201201567](https://github.com/zzsusan/2022Spring_Projects/blob/main/image-20220429201201567.png)

-# Player Type
+## Play Modes
+We have two play modes for users to choose: play with a friend, or play with the computer.

-### Human Vs. Human
+### Human V.S.
+Human

-In this mode, two player will select the next step in Python Console in order.
+In this mode, two players will input their steps in Python Console in order.

 ```
 player_input()